A seven square degrees survey for galaxy-scale gravitational lenses with the HST imaging archive: The lens catalogue

 \end{itemize}

-We find, based solely on morphological criteria that 16 systems are surely genuine lenses and fall in the \#a category.
-In addition, 21 systems are excellent candidates but from the present dataset their nature is less striking.
-For those, additional spectroscopy and color images would help ascertain the lensed nature.
-They are therefore categorized as \#b.
-Finally, 12 systems fall in the \#c category.
-They have an intriguing morphology which, to our opinion, could owe to gravitational lensing but may as well be chain galaxies, mergers, pairs with tidal tails, or ring galaxies.
-The lens nature of those systems must be confirmed with spectroscopy and lens modeling before being fully trusted.
-However, if confirmed, they would surely broaden the variety of known lens morphologies, as is needed to train correctly automated lens finders.
+We find, based solely on morphological criteria that 16 systems fall in the \#a category and 21 systems are in \#b.
+An additional 12 systems fall in the \#c category.
+The lens nature of the latter systems must be confirmed with spectroscopy and lens modeling before being fully trusted.
+However, if confirmed, they would broaden the variety of known lens morphologies.
 For this reason, we keep these systems in our catalogue.